RachelVeer/rachelveer.github.io/pages/index.md

 - Note: I'm not entirely against the idea.

+### What about x?

+*Why not fandom/mediawiki?*

+[I have made a wiki of sorts on fandom](https://gameengine.fandom.com/wiki/Game_Engine_Wiki), but as time has gone on, I don't really like the premise of the site.
+I want something of my own, not intrusive ads or pop culture suggestions when one is reading deep dives.
+I did manage to get mediawiki running locally on my machine, but it was quite the hassel - I didn't want to utilize such a powerful yet complex tool with a) practically only me writing things (as of now), and b) there's always another way.
+I've been inspired by Unreal Engine's Community Wiki in fact, which to me is a nice hybrid of blogging/writing and organizing technical/heavy details.

 For features, getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)